If that title sounds strange, it's probably just because it's the first time you're hearing it.

 If we think of life as being a process, then adaptability is the strategy we use to navigate the obstacles this process throws at us.
 Most people currently following an exercise program will understand that things often don't go exactly as planned.

-For example, I recently sprained my MCL while attempting a PR for the back squat while wearing sub-optimal footwear.
+For example, I recently sprained my MCL while attempting a PR for the back squat while wearing an old pair of shoes.
 I had spent so many months focusing on my technique that I didn't think for a second that my old shoes wouldn't support my arches while squatting heavy.

 It would be easy to focus on the negative (injury, spending money on new shoes, days off) and make excuses, but since I'm adaptable, I'm choosing to look at the positive side of things.
 In the grand scheme of things, this injury is minor and I'm certain it will heal on it's own.
 The scale of the injury could have been much worse had it not shown up until my squat load was much higher.
 Furthermore, next week is a scheduled de-loading week.
 This means I'll be spending lots of time experimenting with lighter weights and improving technique.